umangtdesai/MBE-Data-Analysis/kgrewal_shin2/README.md

 INSTRUCTIONS:
-Run execute.py to run all data collection, transformations, and provenances.
+Run execute.py to run all data collection, transformations, and provenances, by running python3.7 execute.py kgrewal_shin2 in the root project folder.

 DATASETS USED: